marian-kadanka/woo-country-based-bank-accounts/readme.txt

 2. You can choose multiple countries.

 This WooCommerce addon is compatible with:
-* WooCommerce 2.6.14 and newer
+* WooCommerce 2.6.14 or newer

 == Installation ==